rajivramroop/Calorie_Tracker/Report.md

 Decided to instead use anonymous authentication instead of google authentication, but we are still having trouble connecting to database. ( 09/17/21)

-Database problem resolved, issues with expo install firebase, uploaded images on running application(09/19/21)
+Database problem resolved, issues with expo install firebase.
+Managed to upload and download datas from firebase firestore. uploaded images on running application(09/19/21)